 For a continuous harvest, successively sow fennel through late spring, then start up again around late summer.
 The fennel plant is frost-susceptible even though it can be perennial in warmer climates, so chilly weather will probably mean the end of your aromatic endeavors until next spring.

 Potential Fennel Problems

-As a member of the carrot family, fennel is often host to the parsley worm.
+As a member of the carrot family, the fennel plant is often host to the parsley worm.
 While this may sound like a dire situation, there is one circumstance where it’s a good thing!
 The attractively-striped caterpillar will become a beautiful black swallowtail butterfly for the small price of a few fennel fronds, so leave them alone and plant a few extra seeds and everyone is happy.

-Fennel is actually quite trouble-free.
+The fennel plant is actually quite trouble-free.
 In fact, the biggest trouble you may face in your garden is the fennel itself.
 Left to themselves, these plants grow huge — sometimes around 5 feet tall — and dominate wherever they’re sprouting with masses of feathery foliage.

 Related Post: How To Get Rid Of Aphids

 And while the flavor of those floofy fronds is delicious to humans, other residents of the garden don’t feel so friendly toward their Italian neighbors.
 Fennel discourages the growth of other plants, especially peppers.
 Like walnut trees and several other invasive plants, fennel is allelopathic which means it releases chemicals into the soil that kills or limits the growth of any and all competition.